critical-path/stakeholders/docs/use.rst

 Your associations appear here, sorted first by management approach, then by stakeholders' unique identifiers, and then by deliverables' unique identifiers.

-This is your stakeholder management - the whole purpose of this app!
+This is your stakeholder management plan - the whole purpose of this app!

 Make updates
 ------------